jasonnoahchoi/awesome-free-startup-resources/README.md

 - [**UI Blurbs**](https://uiblurbs.com/): Quick user bios for your mockups.
 - [**Copy Paste Character**](https://copypastecharacter.com/): Click to copy.
 - [**Window Resizer**](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh/details?hl=en): See how it looks on various screen resolutions.
+- [**Tshirt designs**](https://www.tshirtdesigns.com/mockups): You can upload your own mockups files or choose one from our directory, and adap any design to the mockup builder to create realistic and ready to use mockups for your POD business.

 # Developer & Code Related
 - [Abstract APIs](https://www.abstractapi.com/): Suite of APIs for everyday use cases (email validation, VAT calculation, IP geolocation, and more)